Search

 Moving to larger data blocks, Figure 10 illustrates the throughput performance for 64K random reads.

-Storage Spaces Direct with workload in mirror tier significantly outpaces the StarWind VSAN NVMe-oF HA scenario, achieving a peak of 53,500 MiB/s at 32 IO depth compared to StarWind’s 14,562 MiB/s.
+Storage Spaces Direct with 100% of the workload in the mirror tier significantly outpaces StarWind VSAN, achieving a peak of 53,500 MiB/s at 32 I/O queue depth compared to StarWind’s 14,562 MiB/s.
 This indicates that S2D delivers approximately 267% more throughput.

-When the workload utilizes both S2D tiers, it shows slightly lower throughput but still surpasses StarWind VSAN significantly.
+When the workload utilizes both S2D tiers, mirror and parity, it shows slightly lower throughput but still surpasses StarWind VSAN significantly.
 The higher performance in S2D is attributed to local reads, but remember, this efficiency is conditional on the VM running on the node that owns the volume.
-StarWind VSAN, in contrast, provides stable performance regardless of VM placement, eliminating the need for additional monitoring and VM binding.
+StarWind VSAN, in contrast, provides stable performance regardless of VM placement, eliminating the need for additional monitoring and VM-to-host binding.

 Figure 11: 64K RR (Latency)